 Understanding an influencer’s audience also helps you build a more effective outreach.
 If you frame this opportunity in terms of what you can offer their audience, then an influencer is likely to take the bait.
 Moreover, if this collaboration results in higher engagement for the influencer, you will be in their good books.

 Influencers receive tons of emails with collaboration opportunities.
 In order to capture their attention, you need to be creative about how you reach out.

 Whatever else you do, don’t send a mass email to all the influencers on your list.
 They will pick up on this and your email will go straight to their trash folder along with your relationship with the influencer.
 Instead of sending a generic email, try to personalize it.
 How do you personalize this email?

 - Explain the value you can provide to them and their audience

 - Mention your previous collaborations with other influencers

 Alternatively, you can choose to make a more memorable first impression offline.
-For example, you could find out if the influencer is attending a networking event soon and plan a physical run in with them.
-Or you could invite them to come and enjoy a brand event which you’re hosting with no strings attached.
-Some companies opt to get even more personal by sending congratulatory gift to influencers for a recent achievement.
+For example, you could find out if the influencer is attending a networking event soon and plan a physical run-in with them.
+Or you could invite them to come and enjoy a brand event that you’re hosting with no strings attached.
+Some companies opt to get even more personal by sending a congratulatory gift to influencers for a recent achievement.